 Yes, we want kids to leave camp with smiles and memorable experiences, but our goal is to support camper growth.
 We believe kids can become competent, confident problem solvers and Nature’s Farm Camp is setup as an environment for kids to flourish.

-It’s 2021 and, compared with previous generations, kids spend less time in nature, less time communicating face-to-face and eat more food of limited nutritional value.
-This is especially true after COVID-19.
+It’s 2022 and, compared with previous generations, kids spend less time in nature, less time communicating face-to-face and eat more food of limited nutritional value.
+COVID-19 only exacerbated inequities.

 Each week of camp begins with us telling campers about our high expectations of them.
 The kids help run the farm, and have responsibilities to make decisions on how we spend our time.
 The novel experiences are often centered around food, but it’s not necessarily because we want the kids to become farmers or chefs (though that would be great).